intellee/blog.diffense.co.kr/_posts/2020-03-26-SearchIndexer.md

 ![diffing_2](https://user-images.githubusercontent.com/11327974/77664228-5d207180-6fc1-11ea-8b6c-74a47f6839d5.PNG)

 Most of the patches were done in the CSearchCrawlScopeManager and CSearchRoot class.
 The former was patched in January, and then the latter was patched the following month.
-Both class contained the same change, so we focused on CSearchRoot patched.
+Both classes contained the same change, so we focused on CSearchRoot patched.

 The following figure shows that primitive codes were added, which used a Lock to securely access shared resources.
 We deduced that accessing the shared resources gave rise to the occurrence of the race condition vulnerability in that the patch consisted of putter, getter function.